 What are the differences between OKRs and KPIs?

-They’re both three-letter acronyms focused on goal setting, so it’s understandably easy to confuse OKR vs. KPI.
-However, there are some notable differences between the two.
+At first glance, OKRs and KPIs might seem similar.
+They’re both three-letter acronyms focused on goal setting, so it’s understandably easy to confuse KPI vs. OKR.
+However, their approaches as a goal-setting framework are quite different.

 OKR vs. KPI: Which one to choose?

-Still scratching your head wondering which way to go?
+Now that you know the difference between OKR and KPI, which would you choose?
 Take comfort in the fact that there isn’t one “right” answer.
-When evaluating whether to use OKRs vs. KPIs, its really up to you and what youre looking to measure.
+When evaluating whether to use OKRs vs. KPIs, it’s really up to you and what you’re looking to measure.

 However, if you have a larger vision or are looking to change your overall direction, OKRs might be the better choice.
 They have a greater depth that will allow you to stretch your goals even further and be a bit more creative in how you plan to reach them.